cjpardodelahoz/cyanolichen_networks/docs/env_seq_processing.md

 Rscript scripts/lichen_sequencing/pacbio_lichen/prep_for_lichen_16s_curation.R
 ```

 Then, we manually curated the lichen 16S data using (i) the results of the BLASTn seach against the *Nostoc* 16S reference sequences, (ii) the [results of EPA placement of all Nostocales ASVs on the T-BAS tree of *Nostoc*](https://tbas.cifr.ncsu.edu/tbas2_3/genetree.php?runnumber=PLU76GM7), and (iii) the *Nostoc* IDs assigned with *rbcLX*.
 All libraries had 16S reads that mapped to many Nostocales ASVs.
 This is expected because the DNA was extracted from specimens that were not surface sterilized.
 However, with one exception, the most abundant ASV in each sample corresponded to the taxon determined with *rbcLX*.
 In addition, the top ASV in each library was typically one or two orders of magnitude more abundant than the rest.
 This suggests that the other mappings correspond to expected epiphytic *Nostoc* or low-level contamination.
+The curated IDs are in `analyses/lichen_sequencing/pacbio_lichen/selected_specimens_id_table_curated.csv`

+*Note*: We retrieved a newick version of the T-BAS tree with the placement and stored it in `analyses/environmental_sequencing/pacbio_env/unoise/taxonomy/tbas/tbas_nostocales_asvs.tree`.

 ## All-to-all BLASTn of Nostocales ASVs